froberge/ocp-githubaction-demo/README.md

             ```
 * Enter another repository secret
     * Enter the name: `OPENSHIFT_TOKEN`
-    * Enter the value:
+    * Enter the value:  :warning: __This is a temporary token__
         * Enter the token retrieved with the OpenShift CLI.
             ```
             oc whoami --show-token
             ```
-        :warning: this is a temporary token, refer to doc for a more permanent solutions.
+    :zap:Create a service account in orther to have a more permenent solutions.
+[Follow this link](https://github.com/redhat-actions/oc-login/wiki/Using-a-Service-Account-for-GitHub-Actions) to know how.
+Use that token instead.

+    :clipboard: Make sure you have the permission on the user.
+    >oc policy add-role-to-user edit system:serviceaccount:[NAMESPACE]:[SERVICE_ACCOUNT]

  ![all-secret](docs/images/all-secrets.png)